mark-watson/PythonAIBook/manuscript/category_theory_deep_learning.md

     p ⇒ q  = ¬p ∨ q        = 0.3
 ```

 These operators let us combine classifier outputs in a principled way.
-Conjunction takes the minimum (both must be confident), disjunction takes the maximum (either suffices), and implication follows the intuitionistic definition $p \Rightarrow q = \neg p \lor q$.
+Conjunction takes the minimum (both must be confident), disjunction takes the maximum (either suffices), and implication follows the intuitionistic definition `p ⇒ q = ¬p ∨ q`.

 ## Natural Transformations and Knowledge Distillation

-A **natural transformation** $\eta : F \Rightarrow G$ is a coherent family of morphisms $\eta_X : F(X) \to G(X)$ between two functors $F$ and $G$, such that the mapping commutes with all arrows in the source category.
+A **natural transformation** `η : F ⇒ G` is a coherent family of morphisms `η_X : F(X) → G(X)` between two functors *F* and *G*, such that the mapping commutes with all arrows in the source category.
 This provides a rigorous foundation for **knowledge distillation**.

-If we have a complex "Teacher" network $F$ and a simpler "Student" network $G$, the distillation process can be seen as a natural transformation $\eta_X$ that maps the high-dimensional feature space of $F$ onto the lower-dimensional representation of $G$.
+If we have a complex "Teacher" network *F* and a simpler "Student" network *G*, the distillation process can be seen as a natural transformation `η_X` that maps the high-dimensional feature space of *F* onto the lower-dimensional representation of *G*.
 The adapter preserves the structural relationships (the commutation condition) between how the two networks transform their inputs.

 We implement the natural transformation as a linear adapter: